Russian nobility: Non-Russian nobility

 Grand ball in honour of Grand Duke of Finland Alexander II in 1863 in Helsinki, Finland.

 The Russian Empire's nobility was multi-ethnic.
 Native non-Russians, including Poles, Georgians, Lithuanians, Tatars, and Germans, played a significant role within the noble class.
 The Baltic German nobility, in particular, held considerable prominence.
 By 1795, after the Russian authorities had reduced the number of Polish nobles through administrative measures, Polish nobility made up 66% of the Empire's noble estate.
 According to the 1897 census, hereditary nobles accounted for 0.87% of Russians, compared to 5.29% of Georgians and 4.41% of Poles, however Russians had one of the highest shares of non-inheritable noble titles.

-Finns were not generally part of the Russian nobility, but the Finnish nobility was recognised and maintained as a distinct, privileged class within the Russian Empire during the era of the Grand Duchy of Finland.
-While some Finns did receive Russian noble titles and imperial orders for service - such as Gustaf Mauritz Armfelt and Johan Fredrik Aminoff.
-The Finnish nobility had its own institution known as the House of Nobility in Finland.
-The Emperor was the Grand Duke of Finland.

 The Russian economy was based on agriculture.
 The abolition of serfdom in Russia - except in Finland, where serfdom did not exist - transformed the economic landscape and led to the emergence of new social classes, which affected both the Russian and non-Russian nobility.
 Later, many of the impoverished or déclassé Polish and Georgian nobles became leaders of nationalist and radical political movements, including Bolshevism.

 Quoting historian John Armstrong, Andrei Znamenski describes the Baltic Germans as a "mobilized diaspora" who acted as the Russian Empire's cultural and diplomatic envoys.